hicommonwealth/commonwealth/knowledge_base/wiki/Code-Style.md

 # Change Log

-- 231010: Updated with TSDoc guidelines by Graham Johnson (#5254).
+- 231010: Updated by Graham Johnson with TSDoc guidelines.
+Import guidelines removed until new approach is implemented. (#5254).
 - 231010: Renamed from `Code-Requirements.md` to `Code-Style.md` (#5254).